-THE203 UNDERSTANDING THE ANOINTING
+THE 203 UNDERSTANDING THE ANOINTING

 This course equips students with a foundational understanding of the power of the anointing.
-Students will discover through Scripture the that anointing is tangible and even transferable as well as how to release the anointing of the Holy Spirit in their lives.
+Students will discover through Scripture that the anointing is tangible and even transferable as well as how to release the anointing of the Holy Spirit in their lives.
 Students will understand spiritual inheritance and the impartation of anointing.